marlenaduleba/goit-react-hw-08-phonebook/README.md

 - React Router
 - Material UI

 This application serves as a great showcase of front-end skills, interactive form handling, and routing in React.
-It's also an opportunity to demonstrate proficiency in designing aesthetically pleasing user interfaces.
+It's also a presentation of my skills in designing aesthetically pleasing user interfaces.